-The Medicare Contractor addressed the issue of variable costs by evaluating the costs on Worksheets A and B Part I of Stillwater's cost report.24 The Medicare Contractor contends that specific instructions to determine the fixed/semi-fixed costs are not included in the statutes, regulations or Provider Reimbursement Manual.
-Therefore, the Medicare Contractor used the cost report as a means of calculating fixed/semi-fixed costs.
-The Administrator agreed with this approach in the Unity and Lakes Regional decisions.25
+The Medicare Contractor removed variable costs by using Worksheet A-8 adjustments on Lake's cost report.
+The Medicare Contractor contends that, because specific instructions to determine the fixed/semi-fixed costs are not included in the statutes, regulations or Provider Reimbursement Manual, it is appropriate to use the cost report to calculate fixed/semi-fixed costs.
+The Administrator agreed with this approach in the Unity and Lake Regional decisions.23 Lake argues that this method is "not supported by the recent CMS Administrator decisions, and the regulations do not show this method either."24 Lake further contends that the "fixed cost of inventory" should be included with fixed costs, which was not the case in the Medicare Contractor's calculations.25